Natural Disaster Resources

 - Non-Regulatory Guidance on Flexibility and Waivers for Grantees and Program Participants Impacted by Federally Declared Disasters [PDF, 504KB]

-- U.S. Department of Education Hurricane Flexibility and Waiver Guidance Program Points of Contact
+- U.S. Department of Education Disaster Flexibility and Waiver Guidance Program Points of Contact

 - Family Educational Rights and Privacy Act (FERPA) and the Disclosure of Student Information Related to Emergencies and Disasters (2010)